CarlosNZ/json-edit-react/README.md

  - edit individual values, or whole objects as JSON text
  - fine-grained control over which elements can be edited, deleted, or added to
- - customisable UI, through simple, pre-defined [themes](#themes--styles), or specific CSS overrides
+ - customisable UI, through simple, pre-defined [themes](#themes--styles), specific CSS overrides for UI components, or by targeting CSS classes
  - self-contained — rendered with plain HTML/CSS, so no dependance on external UI libraries
  - provide your own [custom component](#custom-nodes) to integrate specialised UI for certain data.